2019 Program Requirements Medicaid

 2015 Edition Certified EHR Technology

 Beginning with the EHR reporting period in calendar year 2019, all participants in the Medicaid Promoting Interoperability Program are required to use 2015 Edition CEHRT.
 This requirement will benefit health care providers and patients by using the most up-to-date standards and functions to better support interoperable exchange of health information and improve clinical workflows.
-The 2015 Edition CEHRT does not need to be implemented by January 1, 2019, but must be used for entirety of the self-selected 90-day EHR reporting period.
+The 2015 Edition CEHRT did not have to be implemented on January 1, 2019.
+However, the functionality must be in place by the first day of the EHR reporting period and the product must be certified to the 2015 Edition criteria by the last day of the EHR reporting period.
+The eligible hospital or CAH must be using the 2015 Edition functionality for the full EHR reporting period.
+In many situations the product may be deployed, but pending certification.

 eCQM Policies for Performance Year 2019